Skip to main content

 run.log_configs({"train/end": datetime.now()})

-Fetch single values
+Use single values in queries

 lr_filter = Filter.eq("config/learning_rate", 0.001)